chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdedescription.md

 ## Function Operators

 FunctionOperators are building blocks for the weak form and define the operations that should be applied to the trial and test functions inside some PDEOperator.
 Below is a list of available FunctionOperators.
-Especially note the Reconstruction...-Operators that allow to evaluate some recosntructed version of a trial or test function and so allows e.g. gradient-robust discretisations.
+Especially note the Reconstruction...-Operators that allow to evaluate some reconstructed version of a trial or test function and so allows e.g. gradient-robust discretisations with classical ansatz spaces.

 ```@autodocs
 Modules = [GradientRobustMultiPhysics]